Changissnz/nu_merchant_principal/README.md

 another run-of-the-mill creature starts with focus on it as the reaper.
 Payoff tables enable the quantifying definition of the vulture's context.
-This context of structurally allocated numbers enables viewer sto predict, with odds of correctness tending to above fifty percent, what the vulture decides on.
+This context of structurally allocated numbers enables viewers to predict, with odds of correctness tending to above fifty percent, what the vulture decides on.